-Add: Any CJ, SOC, or PSY may be taken for the ID Core.
+Add: Any CJ, Soc, or Psy course may be taken for the ID Core.

 This program change will decrease the number of substitutions requested for degree audits while maintaining the integrity of the EM degree.
 Most other EM programs are housed within the Sociology and Political Science departments and therefore in alignment with those programs on this campus, we are expanding the number of courses acceptable for the Interdisciplinary Core for EM students.